CPU Inference #1: The three regimes

 Inference throughput is not a scalar.

 This is not about prompting.
 Not about model selection.
-This is about resource allocation at inference time — where the real bottleneck shifts depending on what the hardware is actually doing.
+This is about resource allocation at inference time, where the real bottleneck shifts depending on what the hardware is actually doing.
 I identified three distinct physical regimes.
-Same engine, same binary, same weights — three different sets of laws governing throughput.
+Same engine, same weights.
+Three different sets of laws governing throughput.

 Here's what I measured.